colussim/RepMonitorWebHook/README.md

 # RepMonitorWebHook
 This is a simple demo application that allows to monitor the events on GitHub Organization or on a repository.
 It captures the following events :
-* created, deleted, archived, unarchived, publicized, privatized, edited, renamed, or transferred.
+* created, deleted, archived, unarchived, publicized, privatized, edited, renamed, or transferred repositories
 * Git push to a repository

 To report events we will use the GitHub Webhooks.